Nguyễn dynasty: French assistance

 The war between the Nguyễn lord and the Tây Sơn dynasty forced Ánh to find more allies.
 His relationship with de Behaine improved, and support for an alliance with France increased.
 Before the request for Siamese military assistance, de Behaine was in Chanthaburi and Ánh asked him to come to Phú Quốc Island. Ánh asked him to contact King Louis XVI of France for assistance; de Behaine agreed to coordinate an alliance between France and Vietnam, and Ánh gave him a letter to present at the French court. Ánh's oldest son, Nguyễn Phúc Cảnh, was chosen to accompany de Behaine.
 Due to inclement weather, the voyage was postponed until December 1784.
 The group departed from Phú Quốc Island for Malacca and thence to Pondicherry, and Ánh moved his family to Bangkok.
 The group arrived in Lorient in February 1787, and Louis XVI agreed to meet them in May.

-On 28 November 1787, de Behaine signed the Treaty of Versailles with French Minister of Foreign Affairs Armand Marc at the Palace of Versailles on behalf of Nguyễn Ánh.
+On 28 November 1787, Behaine signed the Treaty of Versailles with French Minister of Foreign Affairs Armand Marc at the Palace of Versailles on behalf of Nguyễn Ánh.
 The treaty stipulated that France provide four frigates, 1,200 infantry troops, 200 artillery, 250 cafres (African soldiers), and other equipment.
 Nguyễn Ánh ceded the Đà Nẵng estuary and Côn Sơn Island to France.
 The French were allowed to trade freely and control foreign trade in Vietnam.
-Vietnam had to build one ship per year which was similar to the French ship which brought aid and give it to France.
+Vietnam had to build one ship per year which was similar to the French ship which brought aid and gave it to France.
 Vietnam was obligated to supply food and other aid to France when the French were at war with other East Asian nations.

 On 27 December 1787, Pigneau de Behaine and Nguyễn Phúc Cảnh left France for Pondicherry to wait for the military support promised by the treaty.
 However, due to the French Revolution and the abolition of the French monarchy, the treaty was never executed.
 Thomas Conway, who was responsible for French assistance, refused to provide it.
 Although the treaty was not implemented, de Behaine recruited French businessman who intended to trade in Vietnam and raised funds to assist Nguyễn Ánh.
 He spent fifteen thousand francs of his own money to purchase guns and warships.
 Cảnh and de Behaine returned to Gia Định in 1788 (after Nguyễn Ánh had recaptured it), followed by a ship with the war materiel.
 Frenchmen who were recruited included Jean-Baptiste Chaigneau, Philippe Vannier, Olivier de Puymanel, and Jean-Marie Dayot.
 A total of twenty people joined Ánh's army.
 The French purchased and supplied equipment and weaponry, reinforcing the defense of Gia Định, Vĩnh Long, Châu Đốc, Hà Tiên, Biên Hòa, Bà Rịa and training Ánh's artillery and infantry according to the European model.